leetoo/fnf.AkkaStarterKit/README.md

   Starts the executable as "simulator" only, or "pilot" only, resp.
 Be sure to use --server.port option to use a       different   port for one of the processes in case you start both a pilot and a simulator on the same machine.
   Now you have a standalone simulator that you could also use with any other technology, as long as the pilot knows    how to talk to a rabbit queue

+## Configuration parameters
+The starter kit uses the [spring boot configuration concept][springbootconfig].
+You'll find the configuration parameters of your starterkit in a file called application.yml in src/main/resources.
+If that file is copied to where the application actually runs - the "root" of the project, if you will - then the latter one's parameters will overwrite the ones from the classpath.

 ## Connecting to the physical racetrack
 The physical racetrack is represented by light barriers, motor units, and - of course - the car itself, the latter using Bluetooth whilest the Arduinos prefer the famous [XBee protocol][xbee] (Series 1, to be precise).